mikeisadev/graphene-simple-php-framework/readme.md

 - Route strategies to directly access to entities or models inside the controller class method
 - Web sockets with node js for real time applications

+Consider that this documentation is not 100% accurate and complete.

+I've written this in a small period of time distributing the work in 5 days.

+I'm sorry for this.

+I'll take care of the documentation in the long run.

+For now you can study this documentation and follow the code I've written to ship a pre-built very simple app along with this framework.

+So, yes, you must consider the option to also study the code I've written inside the app folder, especially for edge cases like validation and service classes (inside app/services folder).

+Beyond this, you must consider the documentation of the dependencies that I've used to build this framework.
+You'll find the list of the dependencies used with their documentation shortly.

 # Technical requirements
 - PHP 8.1.10 or greater
 - Apache 2.4.54